Czechball/tearoom-neopixel/README.md

 ## Usage

 In each .ino file, you'll find two variables: `PIN` and `N_LEDS`.
-PIN defines the data pin that controls the LEDs and N_LEDS it the number of LEDs on your strip.
+PIN defines the data pin that controls the LEDs and N_LEDS is the number of LEDs on your strip.

 ## TODO